 Security transactions are accounted for on the date the securities are purchased or sold (trade date).
 Realized gains and losses are reported on an identified cost basis.
 Interest income is recognized on the accrual basis, including amortization of premiums and accretion of discounts.
 Dividend and distribution income is recorded on the ex-dividend date.
-Distributions received from the Company's investments in master limited partnerships ("MLPs") generally are comprised of ordinary income, capital gains and return of capital from the MLPs.
+Distributions received from the Company's investments in master limited partnerships ("MLPs") generally are comprised of ordinary income and return of capital from the MLPs.
 The Company allocates distributions between investment income and return of capital based on estimates made at the time such distributions are received.
 Such estimates are based on information provided by each MLP and other industry sources.
 These estimates may subsequently be revised based on actual allocations received from MLPs after their tax reporting periods are concluded, as the actual character of these distributions is not known until after the fiscal year end of the Company.

-For the period from July 30, 2010 through November 30, 2010, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
-For this period, the Company had estimated approximately 11 percent of total distributions as investment income and approximately 89 percent as return of capital.
+For the period from December 1, 2010 through November 30, 2011, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
+For this period, the Company had estimated approximately 6 percent of total distributions as investment income and approximately 94 percent as return of capital.

-Subsequent to November 30, 2010, the Company reallocated the amount of investment income and return of capital it recognized for the period from December 1, 2009 through November 30, 2010 based on the 2010 tax reporting information received from the individual MLPs.
-This reclassification amounted to a decrease in pre-tax net investment income of approximately \$2,184,000 or \$0.048 per share (\$1,381,000 or \$0.030 per share, net of deferred tax benefit) and an increase in unrealized appreciation of investments of approximately \$2,184,000 or \$0.048 per share (\$1,381,000 or \$0.030 per share, net of deferred tax expense) for the period from December 1, 2010 through August 31, 2011.
+Subsequent to November 30, 2011, the Company reallocated the amount of investment income and return of capital it recognized for the period from December 1, 2010 through November 30, 2011 based on the 2011 tax reporting information received from the individual MLPs.
+This reclassification amounted to a decrease in pre-tax net investment income of approximately \$4,960,000 or \$0.108 per share (\$3.137,000 or \$0.068 per share, net of deferred tax benefit), an increase in unrealized appreciation of investments of approximately \$4,153,000 or \$0.090 per share (\$2,627,000 or \$0.057 per share, net of deferred tax expense), and an increase in realized gains of approximately \$807,000 or \$0.018 per share (\$510,000 or \$0.011 per share, net of deferred tax expense) for the period from December 1, 2011 through May 31, 2012.

-Subsequent to the period ended February 28, 2011, the Company reallocated the amount of investment income and return of capital recognized in the current fiscal year based on its revised 2011 estimates, after considering the final allocations for 2010.
-This reclassification amounted to a decrease in pre-tax net investment income of approximately \$2,048,000 or \$0.045 per share (\$1,296,000 or \$0.028 per share, net of deferred tax benefit); an increase in unrealized appreciation of investments of approximately \$1,690,000 or \$0.037 per share (\$1,069,000 or \$0.023 per share, net of deferred tax expense) and an increase in realized gains of approximately \$358,000 or \$0.008 per share (\$227,000 or \$0.005 per share, net of deferred tax expense).
+Subsequent to the period ended February 29, 2012, the Company reallocated the amount of investment income and return of capital it recognized in the current fiscal year based on its revised 2012 estimates, after considering the final allocations for 2011.
+This reclassification amounted to a decrease in pre-tax net investment income of approximately \$206,000 or \$0.005 per share (\$130,000 or \$0.003 per share, net of deferred tax benefit), an increase in unrealized appreciation of investments of approximately \$959,000 or \$0.021 per share (\$607,000 or \$0.013 per share, net of deferred tax expense), and a decrease in realized gains of approximately \$753,000 or \$0.016 per share (\$477,000 or \$0.010 per share, net of deferred tax benefit).